mayankdutta/programming_basics/Testing.md

 - process of detecting the differences between existing & required conditions & to evaluate features of the software.
 - used to find the presence of defects, but never their absence.

 Testers are the one who certifies the software product.

 ### testing life cycle
 identifies the testing life cycle identifies what test activities. phases are
 - test plan
-- test design
+- test design: test scripts are designed.
-- test execution
+- test execution:
 - report to dev
 - verify
 - close

 ### testing documentation
 tells how test should be performed.